nokuzotha-nkiwane/Virolocate/docs/usage.md

 ### Test profiles

-A built-in test profile are available in the virolocate pipeline with different size of datasets.
-This profile can be used to run tests on the relevant infrastructure using the `test` profile, to help users identify and resolve any infrastructural issue before the analysis stage.
+Virolocate comes with a `test` profile that is available in the Virolocate pipeline.
+The `test` profile can use datasets of different sizes to test the pipeline's functionality before performing any analyses.

-**NOTE**: The snippets below assumes you have `docker` on the sever/machine you wish to test the pipeline.
-For other institutional configs please refer [nf-core/configs](https://nf-co.re/docs/usage/configuration#max-resources) project, which are all applicable to this pipeline.
+**NOTE**: The following code chuncks assume that the server/machine being used has `docker` on it.
+For other institutional configurations, visit [nf-core/configs](https://nf-co.re/docs/usage/configuration#max-resources) project, which are all applicable to this pipeline.

 ```bash